EFSCOIN/Efscoin/README.md

 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
 This means that if you can see the NOOBS interface on your display device then you should be able to see the OS CLI/GUI when it boots too!
 ### Setup

-To set up a blank SD card with NOOBS:
+To set up a blank SD card with EFSCOIN:
 - Format an SD card that is 8GB or greater in size as FAT32 (see instructions on how to do this below)
-- Download and extract the files from the NOOBS zip file.
+- Download and extract the files from the EFSCOIN zip file.
 (Windows built-in zip features may have trouble with this file.
 If so, use another program such as [7zip](http://www.7-zip.org/).)
 - Copy the extracted files onto the SD card that you just formatted so that this file is at the root directory of the SD card.
 <b> Please note that in some cases it may extract the files into a folder, if this is the case then please copy across the files from inside the folder rather than the folder itself.</b>